-For Porsche, the win with the # 2 919 Hybrid was the 18th constructor title at Le Mans 24 Hours.
+For Porsche, the win with the # 2 919 Hybrid was the 18 th constructor title at Le Mans 24 Hours.
 The car was driven by Romain Dumas, Neel Jani and Marc Lieb, and it proved to be more reliable than the # 1 919 with Timo Bernhard, Mark Webber and Brendon Hartley behind the wheel.
 The #2 Porsche and the #5 Toyota battled for the lead throughout the day.
 Had the Toyota not broken down, Audi would have missed a podium finish for the first time in 18 years - a great run was ruined this year by turbo trouble in the #7 R18 e-tron Quattro driven by Lotterer-Treluyer-Fassler, and the third place was taken by the #8 Audi with Lucas Di Grassi driving.
 Ford had reason to celebrate: the #68 Ford GT campaigned by Chip Ganassi Racing took a class win 50 years after Ford's 1-2-3 GT40 Le Mans win in 1966.

 For the full list of official results, click here.